m-fear1/portfolio/README.md

 ![picture of a dog](dog.jpg)
 (This isn't my dog, but I needed to learn how to input images on Markdown, and this picture showed up first when I searched dog so I went with it.)

-Optimisation is another thing that interests me in coding, two different sections of code may do the same thing in a different amount of lines.
-It's fascinating how people have been able to shorten different sets of code to work nearly anywhere.
-For example, due to its incredibly well optimised code, the original DOOM has been made to run on anything from treadmills to ticket validators.
-Computer science to me is about working smarter, not harder.

 ## Projects
  - [pizza website](https://m-fear1.github.io/PleaseBuyMyPizza.github.io/)